Home » Trending » Good Agricultural and Collection Practices

 The adverse effects could have resulted from using the wrong plant species, over-dosage, contamination with toxic and/or hazardous substances, etc. The effects could also have resulted from using medicinal plant materials, not of a sufficiently high standard.
 The safety and quality of raw medicinal plant materials depend on genetics, collection methods, the environment, harvesting methods, transport, and storage practices.
 Microbial and chemical contamination during any production stage can deteriorate the material’s safety and quality.

 The objectives of the WHO guidelines on good agricultural and collection practices intend to provide farmers and collectors of medicinal plants guidance for obtaining suitable quality materials.
-The goals also aim to develop sustainable production of herbal products classified as a medicine.
+The goals also aim to develop sustainable production of herbal products classified as medicine.
 They apply to the processes of cultivation, collection, and some post-harvest operations of medicinal plants.

 WHO developed these guideline objectives to: